Upstatement-Archive/ink/README.md

-# ink: a set of tools for working within wordpress teams
+# ink: tools for wordpress teams that work

 ## wat